 Air Replenishment: Air is not recycled and recirculated in the cabin during flight; instead, inside air escapes the jet via an outflow valve and is continually replenished with fresh air from the outside at a controlled rate to maintain comfortable cabin pressure.
 The valve systems on the Citation X and Challenger 300 aircraft are capable of providing approximately 150 cubic feet of air from outside every minute.
 With 100% of interior air volume refreshed every six minutes, passengers can breathe easy.

-Air Sterilization: Air enters the aircraft through a process which includes heat compression at temperatures greater than 500 °F. An ozone converter leverages a catalytic medium to convert the ozone present at higher altitudes (O3) into oxygen (O2).
+Air Sterilization: Air enters the aircraft through a process that includes heat compression at temperatures greater than 500 °F. An ozone converter leverages a catalytic medium to convert the ozone present at higher altitudes (O3) into oxygen (O2).
 The heat of compression and catalytic conversion sterilizes the air.
 A temperature control system then cools the resultant sterilized air to desired cabin temperatures.

 Antimicrobial Treatment and Disinfectant: Antimicrobial barrier treatment ClearCabin and surface disinfectant Bacoban are regularly applied to aircraft interiors to provide long-term protection from bacteria, viruses, mold, fungi, and other microorganisms.
 ClearCabin, an odorless and colorless disinfectant, is applied every 30 days and protects surfaces for up to 90 days with one application.
-Additionally, Bacoban is applied every 10 days, developing a solid gel nano layer that provides long-lasting antiviral and antimicrobial performance.
+Additionally, Bacoban is applied every 10 days, developing a solid gel nanolayer that provides long-lasting antiviral and antimicrobial performance.

 Aircraft Decontamination Process: Should it be determined that anyone potentially carrying COVID-19 has traveled onboard an aircraft, that aircraft will be temporarily taken out of service, treated, and evaluated for cleanliness.